-Marcus Pope is Vice President of Youthprise in Minneapolis, Minnesota where he works closely with the President and Board of Directors to execute Youthprise’s strategic priorities, and he oversees grantmaking, development, policy advocacy, communications, and special initiatives.
+Marcus Pope is President of Youthprise in Minneapolis, Minnesota where he works closely with the President and Board of Directors to execute Youthprise’s strategic priorities, and he oversees grantmaking, development, policy advocacy, communications, and special initiatives.

 Marcus grew up in Saint Paul’s Frogtown Neighborhood, Marcus benefitted from high-quality child and youth development opportunities at the Hallie Q Brown Center and the Science Museum of Minnesota.
 These experiences and opportunities – along with the poverty, community violence, and inequity he witnessed throughout his childhood – inspired him as an adolescent to pursue a career in youth development.
 He began his tenure with Youthprise as Director of Strategic Initiatives and Outreach, joining the organization at its inception and serving on the founding leadership team.
 In 2017, Marcus was promoted to Vice President of the organization.

 Before joining Youthprise, Marcus served for five years as Associate Director of the Institute on Domestic Violence in the African American Community (IDVAAC) at the University of Minnesota (U of M).
 He has also served as Director of Youth Programs for the Neighborhood Involvement Program in Minneapolis and Academic Advisor for the Youth Studies Department at the U of M School of Social Work.